jameslovallo/snappy/packages/carousel/README.md

 ```

 ### Parts
-Web components have a bad reupation for being hard to style, but CSS ::part() selectors make it trivial to target anything inside the component's Shadow DOM and do anything you want to it.
+Web components have a bad reupation for being hard to style, but CSS ::part() selectors make it trivial to target an element inside the component's Shadow DOM and do anything you want to it.
 - carousel
 - track
 - indicators